AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 * Number of users expressing interest
 * Email of the user expressing interest-->

+## Content Hub

+Content Hub allows administrators to shortlist required playlists from learner app.
+The Content Hub page is visible to administrators in their learner role all the time as it allows them to shortlist playlists easily.
+To help you in shortlisting the right playlist, administrators can make this page accessible to limited Subject matter experts in their account.

+Adobe Learning Manager syncs regularly with the Content Hub, ensuring that new additions and updates are automatically reflected in the platform.

+All content is mapped to supported languages, allowing administrators to filter and manage content more effectively based on language preferences.

 ## Email templates

-Adobe Learning Manager offers pre-set email templates that notify administrators and learners about content purchases, system updates, and learning activities.
+Adobe Learning Manager offers pre-configured email templates that notify administrators and learners about content purchases, system updates, and learning activities.

-To support this workflow, there are three email templates that you can use:
+There are three email templates that you can use:

 1. **[!UICONTROL Content Activation Successful]:** Sent to administrators after a successful purchase of third-party content.
 This notification confirms that the activation is complete and that the purchased content is now available in the system for learner assignment.
 2. **[!UICONTROL Automated User Upload Failure]:** Triggered when an automated user import via CSV fails.
 This alert helps administrators quickly identify issues in scheduled user updates, so corrective actions can be taken.